-- an observatory for innovation that SMEs can consult with the aim of obtaining information regarding legislation, statistics and patents.
-The observatory should also be addressed by SMEs to draw up sector studies and market surveys and identify possible innovations in the food sector, also referring to effects produced by innovation in the food sector on human health and wellbeina; - a centre that develop specific tools for systematic innovation in food sector, both for large and SMEs companies; - a structure for the technical, economic and financial evaluation of innovation ideas and for the elaboration of a business plan; - a technology centre to realize prototypes, to optimize the food formulas, to realize pilot scale productions of new products and to train technicians in the use of the new technologies. - Developing a differentiated food communication policy for big and medium size enterprises.
-For the small and micro enterprises it would be better to foresee a one to one relationship and it is crucial the intermediation role of the TSM and industrial associations for the diffusion of information through the available means; - Promoting the benefits of a collective research addressing the shared interests of SMEs.
+- Building an observatory for innovation that SMEs can consult with the aim of obtaining information regarding legislation, statistics and patents.
+The observatory should also be addressed by SMEs to draw up sector studies and market surveys and identify possible innovations in the food sector, also referring to effects produced by innovation in the food sector on human health and wellbeing; - Developing a differentiated food communication policy for big and medium size enterprises.
+For the small and micro enterprises it would be better to foresee a one to one relationship and it is crucial the intermediation role of the TSM and industrial associations for the diffusion of information through the available means; - Building a structure for the technical, economic and financial evaluation of innovation ideas and for the elaboration of a business plan; - Promoting the benefits of a collective research addressing the shared interests of SMEs; - Building a technology centre to realize prototypes, to optimize the food formulas, to realize pilot scale productions of new products and to train technicians in the use of the new technologies.

-Knowledge base and information structure (2006-2010), including databases on 'centres of excellence', food research activities, Technology transfer

-- network and centres, national technology transfer 'bottleneck' and legislative obstacles for innovation; - Implementing a national network for technology transfer and systematic innovation specialised in food sector; - Job description for Techno-Science Mediators (2006-2008); - A constant monitoring of the results of this differentiated communication policy in order, if necessary, to correct some aspects (2010-2015); - A permanent training of technicians aimed at spreading the innovation culture in the food area and the possible interactions between food products and health, with particular reference to safety and wellbeing (2010-2015).
+- Knowledge base and information structure (2006-2010), including databases on 'centres of excellence', food research activities, national technology transfer 'bottleneck' centres and legislative obstacles for innovation; - Job description for Techno-Science Mediators (2006-2008); - A constant monitoring of the results of this differentiated communication policy in order, if necessary, to correct some aspects (2010-2015); - A permanent training of technicians aimed at spreading the innovation culture in the food area and the possible interactions between food products and health, with particular reference to safety and wellbeing (2010-2015).